 2126.1 Filing of Continuous Improvement Plan.

-On a two-year cycle published by the Agency, each school is required to file a copy of the school's Continuous Improvement Plan for the current school year.
+“On a two-year cycle published by the Agency, each SU/SD is required to file a copy of the system's Continuous Improvement Plan for the current school year.
+In addition, each school identified for extensive supports is required to submit annually a school-level Continuous Improvement Plan.”

 This includes listing of the indicators (both those required by the Vermont Agency of Education and additional indicators as desired for use by the school) used for reflection and creation of the school's Continuous Improvement Plan; a description of the accomplishments, progress and changes regarding goals and

 strategies from the previous year's Continuous Improvement Plan and other evidence of meeting Education Quality Standards.